 Exploring an ocean theme with preschoolers is more than just learning about ocean animals.
 There is so much more to the ocean than doing octopus crafts, adding whales and dolphins to the water bin, and doing the crab walk.
 (Although we certainly include all those things in our ocean studies in preschool!)

-But what about learning about the ocean floor and how it responds to waves and tides?
 That’s what’s so great about these ocean discovery bottles!
 With a swish of the bottle, children can see how powerful the ocean can be and how it changes the floor of the ocean.

 Our ocean discovery bottles turned out even better than expected.
-It was one of those things I had imagined in my mind, but without executing prior to actually doing them in preschool there was a chance the discovery bottles wouldn’t turn out as perfectly as I was imagining.
+It was one of those things I had imagined in my mind, but without executing prior to actually doing them in preschool, there was a chance the discovery bottles wouldn’t turn out as perfectly as I was imagining.

 But…they did.
 In fact, they turned out far better than the picture in my head.